-Subordinated Instruments may be issued from time to time by the Issuer to any one or more of Barclays Bank PLC, BNP Paribas, Citigroup Global Markets Limited, Deutsche Bank AG, London Branch, Goldman Sachs International, HSBC Bank plc, J.P.
+Subordinated Instruments may be issued from time to time by the Issuer to any one or more of Barclays Capital Asia Limited, BNP Paribas, Citigroup Global Markets Limited, Deutsche Bank AG, London Branch, Goldman Sachs International, HSBC Bank plc, J.P.
 Morgan Securities plc, Merrill Lynch International, Morgan Stanley & Co.
-International plc, Nomura International plc, RBC Europe Limited, Standard Chartered Bank, UBS Limited, Westpac Banking Corporation and Westpac Europe Limited (the "Dealers").
+International plc, Nomura International plc, RBC Europe Limited, Standard Chartered Bank, UBS AG London Branch, Westpac Banking Corporation and Westpac Europe Limited (the "Dealers").
 Subordinated Instruments may also be issued by the Issuer direct to institutions who are not Dealers.
-The arrangements under which Subordinated Instruments may from time to time be agreed to be issued by the Issuer to, and subscribed by, Dealers are set out in an amended and restated dealership agreement dated on or about 15 November 2013 as supplemented by way of a supplemental dealership agreement dated 14 November 2014, a supplemental dealership agreement dated 12 November 2015 and a supplemental dealership agreement dated 10 November 2016 (the "Dealership Agreement") and made between the Issuer and the Dealers.
+The arrangements under which Subordinated Instruments may from time to time be agreed to be issued by the Issuer to, and subscribed by, Dealers are set out in an amended and restated dealership agreement dated 8 November 2018 (as amended or supplemented from time to time, the "Dealership Agreement") and made between the Issuer and the Dealers.
 Any such agreement will, inter alia, make provision for the form and terms and conditions of the relevant Subordinated Instruments, the price at which such Subordinated Instruments will be subscribed for by the Dealers and the commissions or other agreed deductibles (if any) payable or allowable by the Issuer in respect of such subscription.
 The Dealership Agreement makes provision for the resignation or termination of appointment of existing Dealers and for the appointment of additional or other Dealers either generally in respect of the Programme or in relation to a particular Tranche of Subordinated Instruments.